Drozerah/freeCodeCamp-work/Responsive_Web_Design_Certification/Basic_CSS/README.md

 - [x] Use Abbreviated Hex Code
 - [x] Use RGB values to Color Elements
 - [x] Use RGB to Mix Colors
-- [ ] Use CSS Variables to change several elements at once
+- [x] Use CSS Variables to change several elements at once
-- [ ] Create a custom CSS Variable
+- [x] Create a custom CSS Variable
-- [ ] Use a custom CSS Variable
+- [x] Use a custom CSS Variable
-- [ ] Attach a Fallback value to a CSS Variable
+- [x] Attach a Fallback value to a CSS Variable
-- [ ] Improve Compatibility with Browser Fallbacks
+- [x] Improve Compatibility with Browser Fallbacks
-- [ ] Cascading CSS variables
+- [x] Inherit CSS variables
-- [ ] Change a variable for a specific area
+- [x] Change a variable for a specific area
-- [ ] Use a media query to change a variable
+- [x] Use a media query to change a variable

 ###### Coded by Drozerah on FreeCodeCamp